 Thanks for visiting my website!

 I am a novelist writing young-adult (YA) science fiction, actively writing and seeking representation for my completed works.
-My most recent heroine, Meia Turego, fights with a team of colonists on a distant planet to protect her people from a new threat, one that neutralizes many of their technological advantages… including Meia’s own “advantage” of assisted vision (Fighting Blind, in progress).
+My most recent heroine, Meia Turego, fights with a team of colonists on a distant planet to protect her people from a new threat, one that neutralizes many of their technological advantages… including Meia’s own “advantage” of assisted vision (Fighting Blind, completed on 12/8/16).
 I am also the author of Fugitive Star, a completed YA space opera trilogy whose heroine fights with both swords and starfighters.

 For five years from 2010 to 2015, I sweated through a Ph.
 D. in asteroid orbital dynamics in Tucson at the University of Arizona.
 If this sort of thing thrills you, feel free to visit my planetary science website here.
 If you have a lot of time and a sincere affection for inner main belt asteroids, you can even download a PDF of my dissertation, “Asteroid Dynamics in the Inner Main Belt.”